• Skip to primary navigation

 Cast iron breakfast skillets cooking on the grill.

-Start the morning with cast iron breakfast skillets.
 If you have several miniature pans, you can make individual skillets.
 If not, make it in a larger pan to share.

-These hearty breakfast skillets are easy to customize with your preferred vegetables.
 Plus, the tofu gets nice and crispy around the edges thanks to the cast iron.
-That’s always the best part.

 It’s finished with your favorite breakfast sausage.
-I used spicy Beyond Meat patties, but Gardein or Field Roast would also be good here.
+I used spicy Beyond Meat patties.
+But Gardein or Field Roast would also be good here.

 Corn cakes